gevent/gevent/doc/intro.rst

 is supported, and versions 3.4, 3.5 and 3.6 of Python 3 are supported.
 (Users of older versions of Python 2 need to install gevent 1.0.x (2.5), 1.1.x (2.6) or 1.2.x (<=2.7.8); gevent 1.2 can be installed on
-Python 3.3.) gevent requires the greenlet__ library.
+Python 3.3.) gevent requires the greenlet__ library and will install the `cffi`_ library by default on Windows.

-.. note:: Python 3.3 is no longer actively supported in gevent 1.3.
+.. note:: Python 3.3 is no longer actively supported in gevent 1.2
-          since it is not supported by the Python developers.
+          because it is not supported by the Python developers.
 However, it should continue to work with gevent 1.2 with the same level of support as gevent 1.1.
 For Python 3.3, version 3.3.5 or newer is required to use the gevent's SSL support